Finding G-d in the Wilderness

 Growing up, my family always believed in G-d.
 That wasn’t taken from them, but from different religious backgrounds throughout assimilation, important areas were lost along the way.
 However, they lived the Noachide Laws, but man’s traditions were included.
 I am grateful Hashem remembered me with His mercy, patience, and love; I was drawn to Him through Torah.

 During the summer of 2013, my husband and I heard Hashem’s call.
 It was time to come out of churches (Egypt), embrace Shabbat/Shabbos, guard the Torah, keep the Festivals, and remove “doctrines of man.”
 I had to unlearn wrongful thinking through prayers (baalat teshuva) and begin Torah study.
 Through amazing Instructors (Torah teachers and Orthodox Jewish Rabbis), online studies, gatherings, reading from sources of Chabad, and Artscroll Tanach, Chumash, Hashem revealed more of Him, and something tangible about me.
 Although, my inner self knew I was Jewish, my souls cried for confirmation.
 One morning, while looking in a mirror, into my own eyes, Hashem spoke to me.
 He said I was a Jew.
-I thought I know, but am I really?
 Through intense and in-depth research from a professional Genealogist Jewish woman, the findings were astounding!
 My husband and I had our genealogy completed.
 We call it our Family Phone book—it’s that thick!
-My husband and I are Jewish on both sides of our parents, going up through our grandmothers as well.
+My husband and I are Jewish on both sides of our parents, going up through our grandmothers for many generations.
 We are both direct descendants from the Tribe of Levi.
 B”H!